translate/translate/docs/commands/pofilter_tests.rst

 endwhitespace
 -------------

-checks whether whitespace at the end of the strings matches
+Checks whether whitespace at the end of the strings matches

 Operates the same as endpunc but is only concerned with whitespace.
 This filter is particularly useful for those strings which will evidently be followed by